Coxhoe: Coxhoe Hall

 Coxhoe Hall was a five-bay, 2 1/2-story house of c.
 1725, built for John Burdon, on the site of a Tudor house.
 This plain, classical residence was later given a Gothic trim, with battlements and pointed windows.
 Poet Elizabeth Barrett Browning spent her early childhood there.

-The earlier medieval house on the site belonged to the Blakiston Family from c.1400 to 1600, and afterwards to the Kennets and the Earls of Seaforth.
+The earlier medieval house on the site belonged to the Blakiston Family from c.1400 to 1600, and afterwards to the Kennetts and the Earls of Seaforth (by the marriage in 1713/1714 of William Mackenzie, 5th Earl of Seaforth to Mary Kennett, the daughter and heiress of Nicholas Kennett).
 John Burdon, responsible for rebuilding the house, also created the landscape gardens at Hardwick Hall, near Sedgefield.
 The house was bought by the East Hetton Colliery Company in 1938 and was used to house Italian and German prisoners-of-war in WW2.
 The hall was condemned as unsafe by the National Coal Board and demolished in 1956, leaving the ground plan and service yard still visible.
 Cellars are now filled with rubble and appear to contain much decorative plaster work from the demolished structure.
 The drive and gate posts still remain, as does a walled garden to the north-east which is now much overgrown.